sjavokhir/mobile-awesome/README.md

 * [Kotlin-Algorithms-and-Design-Patterns](https://github.com/evitwilly/Kotlin-Algorithms-and-Design-Patterns) - his repository contains the most common algorithms and data structures written in the Kotlin language with simple and concise code.
 * [Leetcode](https://github.com/fishercoder1534/Leetcode) - Solutions to LeetCode problems; updated daily.
 * [AlgoDS](https://github.com/sherxon/AlgoDS) - Implementation of Algorithms and Data Structures, Problems and Solutions.
+* [mobile-system-design](https://github.com/weeeBox/mobile-system-design) - A simple framework for mobile system design interviews.
+* [awesome-system-design-resources](https://github.com/ashishps1/awesome-system-design-resources) - Learn System Design concepts and prepare for interviews using free resources.
+* [system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
+Prep for the system design interview.
+Includes Anki flashcards.

 ## Interviews
-* [resume_templates](https://github.com/darhonbek/resume_templates) - Result oriented achievement templates for engineers.
 * [what-happens-when](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?".
-* [mobile-system-design](https://github.com/weeeBox/mobile-system-design) - A simple framework for mobile system design interviews.
+* [coding-interview-university](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer.
 * [awesome-interview-questions](https://github.com/DopplerHQ/awesome-interview-questions) - A curated awesome list of lists of interview questions.
 * [interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.
 * [professional-programming](https://github.com/charlax/professional-programming) - A collection of learning resources for curious software engineers.
-* [system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
-Prep for the system design interview.
-Includes Anki flashcards.
 * [reverse-interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview.
-* [awesome-system-design-resources](https://github.com/ashishps1/awesome-system-design-resources) - Learn System Design concepts and prepare for interviews using free resources.
+* [resume_templates](https://github.com/darhonbek/resume_templates) - Result oriented achievement templates for engineers.
+* [hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) - ⭐️ Companies that don't have a broken hiring process.